List of awards and nominations received by Marc Anthony

 American singer and songwriter Marc Anthony has achieved various awards and nominations through his career since his debut in the 1990s.
 Known as the "King of Salsa Music", he is the all-time best-selling Salsa artist, and one of the best-selling Latin singers of all-time.

 Upon the release of his first album, Otra Nota (1993), he received various awards in major ceremonies, including New Artist of Tropical/Salsa at the Latin Billboard Music Awards of 1994 and a Lo Nuestro Award for Tropical New Artist of the Year of the same year.
 Since then, he has received a varied of other accolades and nominations, including various Premios Juventud, Latin Grammy Awards, Grammy Awards and Billboard Music Awards.
-He is the most awarded male singer in Lo Nuestro Awards history, recognized by the Guinness World Records.
-In addition, Marc Anthony's career was recognized in various ceremony awards, including an ASCAP's Founders Award (2012), an ALMA Award's Excellence Award in Music (2006) and a Lo Nuestro Excellence Award in 2014.
+He is the most awarded male singer in Lo Nuestro Awards history, earning a place in the Guinness Book of World Records.
+In addition, Anthony's career was recognized in various ceremony awards, including an ASCAP's Founders Award (2012), an ALMA Award's Excellence Award in Music (2006) and a Lo Nuestro Excellence Award in 2014.

-Marc Anthony also collected awards for his songwriting and concerts, including various ASCAP Awards and Viña del Mar International Song Festival's Gaviota and Antorchas de Plata and Oro when he made his debut in the festival in 2009.
-Outside of his work in music, he has been recognized by various organizations for his charitable endeavours, being recognized as Person of the Year by the Latin Recording Academy in 2016, and became the first Hispanic to receive Hasty Pudding Club's Order of the Golden Sphinx.
+Anthony also collected awards for his songwriting and concerts, including various ASCAP Awards and Viña del Mar International Song Festival's Gaviota and Antorchas de Plata and Oro when he made his debut in the festival in 2009.
+Outside of his work in music, he has been recognized by various organizations for his charitable endeavours, was named as Person of the Year by the Latin Recording Academy in 2016, and became the first Hispanic to receive Hasty Pudding Club's Order of the Golden Sphinx.